streamr-dev/examples/BrokerApiNode/README.md

 ```

 **Things to remember**
-- Any ws client library can be used to interact with the broker
+- Any WebSocket client library can be used to interact with the broker
 - You must connect to different paths (`/streams/{streamId}/publish` vs `/streams/{streamId}/subscribe`) to interact with the network

 ### MQTT Endpoint